UltimateTournament/ArcadeThirdPartyDocs/docs/integration/js-example.md

 # Javascript Example Game Integration

-In the next section we'll guide you through the relevant changes that you have to make to your game.
+In the next section we'll guide you through the relevant changes that you have to make to a game of Tic Tac Toe to make it integrate into the Arcade.

-We have an example game of TicTacToe implemented in TypeScript with NodeJS.
+The example game is implemented in TypeScript with NodeJS for the backend and VueJS for the frontend.
 You can get it from [github.com/UltimateTournament/NodeJS-Example-TicTacToe](https://github.com/UltimateTournament/NodeJS-Example-TicTacToe).
-You can also check out [the PR](https://github.com/UltimateTournament/NodeJS-Example-TicTacToe/pull/2) which contains most of these changes.
+For the TLDR of this section you can also check out [the PR](https://github.com/UltimateTournament/NodeJS-Example-TicTacToe/pull/2) which contains most of these changes.

-Note that the example game is a "pool" game (more on that below) but we'll list the options for all game modes and note when each is applicable.
+Note that this game is a "winner takes it all"-style game where everyone who is competing pays into a "pool" (more on that below).
+Check the list of [code adaptions](./code-adaptions) for other games.

 ## Integrating the game into the Ultimate Arcade

-### Dockerfile for your server

-As every server is slightly different and we need to run them all, you need to provide us with a Dockerfile.
-If you haven't used Docker before, that's not a problem.
-Just use the Dockerfile from [our NodeJS SDK](https://github.com/UltimateTournament/ArcadeNodeJSSDK/blob/main/Dockerfile) and adapt the `npm run build` command to match your project.

-Just place this file next to your `package.json` and include it in all deliveries of your game to us.
+We'll skip over building the actual game of TicTacToe.
+You got this.

 ### Add our SDKs

 On the frontend run `npm i --save @ultimatearcade/client-sdk` and on the backend run `npm i --save @ultimatearcade/server-sdk`.

 ### Initialize the SDK